Meet the District Governing Board

 John A. Miklos, Chairman

 Mr. Miklos is president and senior project manager of Bio-Tech Consulting (BTC) Inc., an Orlando-based environmental consulting firm.
-He was appointed to an at-large seat for a four-year term on the Governing Board on March 31, 2010.
+He was appointed to an at-large seat for a four-year term on the Governing Board on March 31, 2010, and was reappointed to a four-year term on March 28, 2014.
 Mr. Miklos was elected chairman on Nov.
-12, 2013.
+12, 2013, and re-elected to the position on Nov.
+12, 2014, and Nov.
+10, 2015.
 Prior to serving as chairman, he served as secretary from Oct.
 12, 2010, until Nov.
 8, 2011, when he was elected vice chairman.
 He was re-elected as vice chairman on Nov.
 13, 2012.
 Mr. Miklos has a bachelor’s degree in limnology from the University of Central Florida and many years of experience in environmental permitting, mitigation, wetland delineation, listed species evaluations, wildlife surveys and water quality studies.
 The Orange County Board of County Commissioners appointed Mr. Miklos in December 2006 and reappointed him in April 2008 as the Environmental Conservation Organization Representative to the Orange County Development Advisory Board, which reviews subdivision regulations and recommends amendments to the County Commission.
 The Commission also appointed him in April 2010 as the Environmental Conservation Organization Representative to the Orange County Environmental Protection Commission.
 Gov. Charlie Crist appointed Mr. Miklos in April 2008 to the Florida Department of Environmental Protection’s Environmental Regulation Commission, which he served on until April 2010.
 In June 2009, he was elected to the Board of Directors of Back to Nature Wildlife Refuge, a nonprofit organization that rescues, raises, rehabilitates, and releases orphaned and injured native wildlife species.
 Mr. Miklos is a certified stormwater management inspector, and is a member of the Florida Association of Environmental Professionals, the Florida Lake Management Society, and the Society of Wetland Scientists.

 Email address: firstname.lastname@example.org